-Question Our Response 1.
-What is the role of the SENDCo/ Inclusion Leader?
-Horton Park Primary School's SENDCO/Inclusion Leader is Miss Shahmyla Gulshan who is responsible for inclusion overall.
-Mrs Gibson has a SEND TLR and supports the SEND team.
-Miss Gulshan is am a member of the SLT within the school with clearly delegated responsibilities and the authority to act independently when key issues arise.
+the SENDCo/ Inclusion Leader?
+2. What kinds of Mrs Gibson has a SEND TLR and supports the SEND team.
 A requirement of the role is to analyse specific data for specific pupils and groups to identify trends and support interventions and provision.
 It is also to generate reports for SLT, governors, the broader staff group and parents as appropriate.
-The Inclusion Leader can be contacted by telephone on 01274 574544 or via the school email: office@hortonparkacademy.co.uk 2.
-What kinds of Special Needs and Difficulties do we cater for at Horton Park Primary School?
-We address a wide range of needs for vulnerable groups and individuals: including cognition and learning; physical and medical; hearing and visual impairments; specific learning difficulties; communication and interaction difficulties such as Autistic Spectrum Disorder; specific learning difficulties; social, emotional and mental health needs and speech, language and communication needs such as delays with speech sound, expressive and receptive language.
-We also make a significant contribution to other key areas including LBGT, PREVENT anti-radicalisation, equality issues, disability act etc.
+The Inclusion Leader can be contacted by telephone on 01274 574544 or via the school email: office@hortonparkacademy.co.uk We address a wide range of needs for vulnerable groups and individuals: including cognition and learning; physical Special Needs and Difficulties do we cater for at Horton Park Primary School? and medical; hearing and visual impairments; specific learning difficulties; communication and interaction difficulties such as Autistic Spectrum Disorder; specific learning difficulties; social, emotional and mental health needs and speech, language and communication needs such as delays with speech sound, expressive and receptive language.
+We also make a significant contribution to other key areas including LBGTQ+, PREVENT anti-radicalisation, equality issues, disability act etc. children with Special Educational Needs and difficulties? hildren with Special • There are a range of ways in which we identify children with Special Educational Needs and Difficulties.
+Some childred will have already been identified before they start at Horton Park Primary School, in which case, we work in partnersh

-3. How do we identify

-children with Special

-Educational Needs

-and difficulties?